 The notification form sets out the scope of information required from the parties, which includes a detailed description of the undertakings involved and the rationale for the proposed transaction, an analysis of the horizontal overlaps and vertical relationships arising, definitions of the relevant product and geographic markets, the market shares of the parties and their competitors in relevant markets, and the views of the parties as to the effect of the transaction on competition in the State.
+Mergers or acquisitions notified under the Simplified Merger Notification Procedure are also notified on the standard notification form, but notifying parties are not required to complete certain sections of the form.

-The Minister for Communications has also prescribed a specific form for the notification of media mergers to the Department of Communications, Climate Action and Environment.
+The Minister for Media has also prescribed a specific form for the notification of media mergers to the Department of Communications, Climate Action and Environment.